How to Use a Home Equity Loan or HELOC

 - Limit your use of equity

-While there are also fixed-rate HELOCs, they are rare.
-You’re more likely to find a HELOC that allows for interest-only payments during the draw period and a repayment of both the principal and interest once your draw period is over.
-Keep in mind that while this repayment structure keeps your payments low at first, the payments will go up once you enter your repayment period.
+With home equity loan rates, your payments are fixed, which makes them a smart choice for those who need to keep to a tight budget.
+HELOCs, meanwhile, allow for interest-only payments during the draw period and a repayment of both the principal and interest later.
+While this keeps your payments low at first, the payments will go up once you enter your repayment period.

 How to Calculate Your Loan Payments

-For a home equity lines of credit, figuring out your payment is a bit more difficult.
-During your initial draw period, you’ll multiply your interest rate by the amount that you borrowed.
-Then, during your repayment period, your calculations will look more like those of a home equity loan.
-You’ll factor in what you’ve borrowed and your interest rate and divide that into fixed monthly payments over the remainder of the loan term.
+To calculate monthly payment on a home equity loan, divide the amount you borrowed and the interest rate by the number of payments.
+With fixed payments, you’ll pay the same every month.
+For a home equity line of credit, during your initial draw period, you’ll multiply your interest rate by the amount that you borrowed.
+Then, during your repayment period, it gets interesting: you’ll factor in what you’ve borrowed and your interest rate and divide that into fixed monthly payments.

 How to Use Equity to Decrease Your Interest Payments

-If you’re in a considerable amount of debt, another way to leverage your home equity is to use it to consolidate your outstanding debts and decrease your overall interest payments.
-This will not only help you streamline your debt into one manageable monthly payment, but also help you decrease the amount you pay in total, since less interest will accrue over time.
+Another way to leverage your home equity is to use it to consolidate your outstanding debts.
+This will also help you decrease the amount you pay in total, since less interest will accrue over time.

 To do this, start by adding up your total monthly debt payments.
-Be sure to include your debt from all sources, including credit cards, medical bills and student loans.
-Once you know what that total number is, take out a home equity loan in that amount.
-Use the lump sum payment from your home equity loan to pay off all your debts from other sources.
+Take out a home equity loan in that amount.
+The home equity loan or home equity line of credit rates will be lower than what you’re paying on credit cards and other consumer debt.
+Use the lump sum payment from your home equity loan to pay off all your debts.
 Once those are paid off, all you have to worry about is a singular monthly payment for your home equity loan.

-The added bonus here is that a home equity loan is secured by your home, it will likely have a much lower interest rate than other unsecured forms of debt, especially credit cards and personal loans.
-This means that if you choose to use a home equity loan to consolidate your debt, you’ll be paying less overall.
-On the downside, the lender can take possession of your home if you choose to stop making payments.
+Since the home equity loan is secured by your home, it will likely have a much lower interest rate than other unsecured forms of debt, especially credit cards and personal loans.
+On the downside, the lender can take possession of your home if you stop making payments.

 How to Limit Your Use of Equity

-While it’s important to know how to use your home equity, it’s also crucial to realize that borrowing against your home is a serious undertaking.
+Borrowing against your home is a serious undertaking.
 After all, when you take out a home equity loan or HELOC, you also give the lender the right to foreclose on your home if you fall behind on your obligation to repay.
-The roof over your head is on the line, so you need to take things seriously.

 With that in mind, it’s important to limit the use of the equity in your home to things that are truly necessary.
-While it may be tempting to use the money for less important expenses, like a vacation or a big purchase, you would be better served by saving up and waiting until you have the money in hand.
-At the end of the day, while the equity in your home is a valuable tool to have at your disposal, it’s also not one to be taken lightly.
+While it may be tempting to use the money for less important expenses, like that interesting tropical vacation or a big purchase, you would be better served by saving up and waiting until you have the money in hand.
+While the equity in your home is a valuable tool to have at your disposal, it’s also not one to be taken lightly.